Clownacy/clownaudio/README.md

 ## Building

 clownaudio is built with CMake - both shared and static libraries can be produced.
-A `pkg-config` file is also generated.
+Built libraries can be accessed via `pkg-config` and CMake's `find_package`.

-As an alternative, projects can embed clownaudio directly, using CMake's `add_subdirectory`.
+As an alternative, CMake projects can embed clownaudio directly, using `add_subdirectory`.

-Example `Makefile` and `CMakeLists.txt` files for a demo tool are provided: the `Makefile` demonstrates linking clownaudio with pkg-config, and the `CMakeLists.txt` file demonstrates embedding clownaudio using `add_subdirectory`.
+Example `Makefile` and `CMakeLists.txt` files for a demo tool are provided: the `Makefile` demonstrates linking clownaudio with `pkg-config`, and the `CMakeLists.txt` file demonstrates linking with `find_package` and embedding with `add_subdirectory`.

 `PKGBUILD` files for MSYS2 and Arch Linux are provided in the `packages` directory.